topaxi/timed/README.md

 $ npm install ember-cli -g               # install ember-cli
 $ make install                           # install dependencies
 $ make user                              # create your first user
-$ npm --prefix=./backend run import-data # import some data to work with
+$ npm --prefix=./backend run import-data # optional, import some data to work with
+$ make run-frontend                      # start the frontend
+$ make run-backend                       # start the backend
-$ make run-server                        # you need tmux to run this command
+$ make run-server                        # optional, run back- and frontend in tmux
 ```

 After that, you should be able to visit http://localhost:4200/ in your browser.